ivannissimrch/ivannissimrch/README.md

 # Hi, I'm Ivan Rebolledo. 👋

 Welcome to my GitHub profile!
-I'm a self-taught front-end developer, dog and cat lover, and enjoy Latin dancing, especially bachata.
+I'm a self-taught front-end developer.

 ## About Me

-I'm a self-taught front-end developer passionate about creating meaningful web applications.
+I enjoy learning about front-end development technologies and creating applications.
 I'm currently focused on improving my coding skills with the guidance of a mentor and by collaborating with others in a Chingu voyage.
 I'm particularly interested in projects related to education accessibility, as I personally experienced barriers to higher education.
 I believe technology can play a crucial role in making education more accessible to everyone.
+Besides coding, I love taking my miniature poodle on hikes on the weekends and I enjoy Latin dancing.

 ## Tech Stack